 The essay aims to draw connections between two emerging research fields within the environmental humanities: vegan studies and cognitive ecocriticism.
 It suggests that a cognitive ecocritical approach drawing on the insights of affective neuroscience and cognitive ethology can complement the cultural studies side of vegan studies by turning our attention to the ways in which texts and films invite us to feel about animals, food, and the relationship between the two.
 It is particularly interested in the transformative potential of a range of negative and positive emotions that are cued by texts that critically investigate our relationship with food.

-(For The Vegan Studies Reader, edited by Laura Wright, under contract with University of Nevada Press)
+(Forthcoming in Doing Vegan Studies: Textual Ethics and Lived Activism, edited by Laura Wright, University of Nevada Press)